Percepta-Core/dalinkstone-helm-charts/charts/daytona-region/README.md

    ssh ubuntu@<runner-ip> \
      "aws s3 ls s3://my-org-daytona-region-us"
    ```
-   If this fails, the IAM policy or the network path is the problem — fix it before touching Daytona.
+   If this fails, the IAM policy or the network path is likely the problem.

 4. **Is it the same bucket in both places?** A common failure mode is using one bucket name in the chart values and a different bucket name on the runner.
 The two must match character-for-character.